 (5) A veterinary surgeon shall not authorise or permit any unregistered person to visit, canvass, or otherwise communicate with any person for the purpose of obtaining information so that the veterinary surgeon may prescribe any drug, food or medicament for the treatment of any animal without the veterinary surgeon examining the animal.

-[Regulation 32 amended in Gazette 21 Dec 1990 p.
+[Regulation 32 amended: Gazette 21 Dec 1990 p.
 6219.]

 33. Attendance at place of practice